UPDATED December 07, 2024

 Early 2025

-We are planning a purebred English Labrador Retriever with Hershey (check back in for an update on the stud).
+We are planning a purebred English Labrador Retriever with Hershey and Chase.

 Several of Hershey and Rainger’s pups are in training for service dogs, and are doing great.